 There isn’t one best cut for beef stroganoff, but you want to stick to tender, well-marbled cuts.
 Popular choices include boneless ribeye, sirloin, and tenderloin.

-You can technically make beef stroganoff with any beef, but the reason why chefs choose tender cuts is because stroganoff involves flash-frying thin strips of meat before cooking them briefly in a sauce.
+You can technically make beef stroganoff with any beef, but the reason why chefs choose tender cuts is that stroganoff involves flash-frying thin strips of meat before cooking them briefly in a sauce.
 Tough cuts like whole chuck or brisket need a lot more time for the tough collagen to break down and tenderize.

 Generally speaking, the less use a muscle gets during a cow’s life, the more tender it will be.
 Any of these will be good choices for beef stroganoff: